PROGRAMME LENGTH LLM

 School of Law

-An indicative list of courses is below.
 Students should note, however, that course options are dependent on staff availability, sabbatical arrangements and sufficient enrolment.
 The number in brackets indicates the semester in which the course is taught.

 Assessment is based on a combination of written examination at the end of the relevant semester and one or more course essays.
 In addition, students must complete a course in research skills and a dissertation on a topic within the specialism.
 The dissertation is planned and written between March and August each year.
-Guidance on the writing of a dissertation is given.
+Guidance on the writing of a dissertation will be given.

 Normally a 2(i) Honours degree in Law, or another related discipline, or equivalent.